3385 Failure to Perform Required Action | SNAP

 Other Programs

-If you should become aware of a reduction in another Federal, State or local means-tested program for failure to perform a required action, subtract the reduced amount from the previous benefit amount and use the difference as unearned income in the food stamp budget.
+If you should become aware of a reduction in another Federal, State or local means-tested program for failure to perform a required action, subtract the reduced amount from the previous benefit amount and use the difference as unearned income in the SNAP budget.
 Document the case thoroughly.